tttmmmyyyy/fixlang/BuiltinLibraries.md

 This function checks if a value is uniquely referenced by a name, and returns the result paired with the given value itself.
 An unboxed value is always considered unique.

 NOTE: Changing outputs of your function depending on uniqueness breaks the referential transparency of the function.
-If you want to abort when a value is shared, consider using `Debug::assert_unique` instead.
+If you want to assert that a value is unique, consider using `Debug::assert_unique` instead.

 Example: